lydgate/bmndr/README.md

 Ideas
 =====

 You could put the default output into [Conky](http://conky.sourceforge.net/) or another tool that can display text.
+I do this to have an at a glance view of my goals on my desktop.

 If you use [Taskwarrior](http://taskwarrior.org/projects/show/taskwarrior), you can declare a [backlog](http://markforster.squarespace.com/blog/2009/8/31/backlog-method.html).
 First create a weight loss goal with the current number of your tasks in.
 Then put something like this into cron: